 Vigilantes captivate the literature world

-The idea of individuals seeking justice, or their interpretation of it, has been a recurrent motif in fiction for centuries.
+Individuals seeking justice, or their interpretation of it, has been a recurrent motif in fiction for centuries.
 Whether they fight for truth, protect the innocent, or seek revenge against injustice, vigilantes are a mainstay in literature.

 Alexander Dumas: The Count of Monte Cristo